-- 4. On the registration page, create a GreekLifeEdu account using an email address and a password. - 5.
-You may log in and out of the course at the end of each section.
+- 5. You may log in and out of the course at the end of each section.
 Section ends are marked with a "Next" button.
 You should not log out until you click the "Next" button, otherwise, you will have to repeat the section. - 6.
 When returning, log in as a Returning User and enter the same email address and password created when you first logged into the course.

-The vice president of loss prevention will have access to monitor the progress of any member completing the course.
+The Vice President of Loss Prevention will have access to monitor the progress of any member completing the course.
 To monitor members' progress, please log in as an administrator.
 Head to https://platform.everfi.net/registration/login and use the email address and password provided by Delta Upsilon IHQ.